crhall-writing/crhall-writing.github.io/_poems/wreck.md

 take him inside
 and listen to his rambled rants
 about how accents are ruining society
-listen to that British-sounding man
+listen to that English-sounding man